MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 1. **Iterative Development**

-  - Use the following prompt template to tell ChatGPT which concept you liked and engage in a Q&A session with ChatGPT to develop the story's setting:
+  - Use the prompt template below to tell ChatGPT which concept you chose.
+  - Engage in a Q&A session with ChatGPT to develop the story's setting:

     ```
     I choose the story concept [replace with your concept number].